DSCI-310/DSCI-310-Group-5/doc/jbook/_build/html/_sources/breast_cancer_prediction.md

 Other variables like nuclei or adhesion can also be useful, but if we were able to set them only for certain values of the "x" variable.
 The problem is that if we, for example, take nuclei as the decisive rule to classify, we would have almost a 50/50 chance of correctly classifying it if "x" was between 2 and 4 approximately.

 By comparing cross-val scores (recall scores) among kNN, Decision Tree, and Logistics Regression, we found that kNN performs the best with highest recall score.
-By using `GridSearchCV` to computationally optimize the hyperparameters for `KNeighborsClassifier`, it turns out our best model is `KNeighborsClassifier(n_neighbors=5, weights='uniform')` with **98.5% overall accuracy, 98.5% recall, 98.5% precision and an F1-score of 98.5%** when deploying on test set.
+By using `GridSearchCV` to computationally optimize the hyperparameters for `KNeighborsClassifier`, it turns out our best model is `KNeighborsClassifier` with `n_neighbors=` {glue:text}`para1` and `weights=` {glue:text}`para2`.
+This model achieved an astounding {glue:text}`fin-avg-acc-per`**% overall accuracy**, {glue:text}`fin-avg-rec-per`**% recall**, {glue:text}`fin-avg-prec-per`**% precision and an F1-score of** {glue:text}`fin-avg-f1-per`**%** when deploying on test set.
 This means that the model generalized very well for this prediction problem, and with such a high recall we also achieved our goal of maximizing the True Positive and minimizing the False Negative instances, which would be of tremendous importance when it comes to computational-aided medical diagnostic.

 ### Impacts of our Findings
 We hope to aid other researchers and medical professionals in breast cancer diagnostic process and treatment with our results.
 We also hope to inspire other researchers to build upon what we have to continually improve this machine learning model, or take on a different perspective and build other technologies that will hopefully be more powerful and geared towards the task than what we developed.